robstoll/atrium/README.md

 In the above example neither of the two identification lambdas matched any entries and thus both are reported as failing (sub) assertions.

 The last two `contains` shortcut functions which Atrium provides for `Iterable<T>` are kind of the opposite of `inAnyOrder.atLeast(1)` and are named `containsStrictly`.
-Again Atrium provides two overloads, one for values/objects, e.g. `containsStrictly(1, 2)` which calls `contains.inOrder.only.values(1, 2)` and
+Again Atrium provides two overloads, one for values, e.g. `containsStrictly(1, 2)` which calls `contains.inOrder.only.values(1, 2)` and
 a second one which expects one or more identification lambdas, e.g. `containsStriclty({ isLessThan(0) }, { isGreaterThan(5) })`
 and effectively calls `contains.inOrder.only.entries({ isLessThan(2) }, { isGreaterThan(5) })`.
 We will spare the examples here and show them in the following sections.